gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 to access the service.

-**Flow 01:** Invalid Transfer Account: If the user selects an account number different of112233 the account number will be invalid.
+**Flow 01:** Invalid Transfer Account: If the user selects an account number different of 112233 the account number will be invalid.

 **Flow 02:** Transfer Authorised: If the transfer is to the account number 112233 and the amount is until \$100 (Current user balance), the transfer will